Contents

 ICO Registration

 Joshua Mangas is registered with the Information Commissioner's Office (ICO) as a Data Controller under UK GDPR.
-ICO registration is pending confirmation of registration number.
-Our registration details will be publicly available on the ICO's register once confirmed.
+Registration details are publicly verifiable on the ICO register.
+We share the registration number directly on the Data Processing Agreement and other commercial documents issued to customers.

 3Legal Framework